 Again, this evolved nicely as it warmed up.
 A bit rounder, but still with that brilliant acidity on the finish.
 Really zesty-zingy.

-I've given this 92 against the 2001's 91, but in reality they're closer than that - a low 92 and a high 91 respectively.
+I've rated this 92 against the 2001's 91, but in reality they're closer than that - a low 92 and a high 91 respectively.

 2004 Dry Riesling, Riverby Estate